Skip to content

 Meall Doire Faid — common questions

-How hard is Meall Doire Faid?
+What difficulty is Meall Doire Faid?

-Where do I park for Meall Doire Faid?
+Where's the parking for Meall Doire Faid?

-Can I bring my dog up Meall Doire Faid?
+Can dogs go up Meall Doire Faid?

-Is there mobile signal on Meall Doire Faid?
+Will I get phone signal on Meall Doire Faid?

 Reception along the A835; gone within ten minutes of leaving the road